Noah Pilato

-Noah Pilato (born June 25, 1996) is an American soccer player who plays as a midfielder for Greenville Triumph SC in USL League One.
+Noah Pilato (born June 25, 1996) is an American soccer player who plays as a midfielder.

-Career
+Early life

+Pilato was born on June 25, 1996, in Oak Hill, Virginia.
+He attended Oakton High School in Vienna, Virginia.

 Amateur

 After playing for D.C.
 United Academy and Oakton High School, Pilato played college soccer at Penn State.

 Professional

 Pilato signed with his local team, Loudoun United FC on March 7, 2019.
-He scored his first professional goal on May 11, 2019 against the Charlotte Independence.
+He scored his first professional goal on May 11, 2019, against the Charlotte Independence.

 For the 2020 season, Pilato joined Greenville Triumph SC of USL League One.
 He scored a goal in a preseason win by the Triumph against USL Championship side North Carolina FC on February 29, 2020.
 Pilato scored his first professional goal for the Triumph on August 22, 2020, in a 1–0 win against Fort Lauderdale CF.

+On April 11, 2024, Pilato signed with USL League One side Charlotte Independence.